Montauk Point land claim: State lobbying

 On February 14, 1922, New York state assemblyman John J. O'Connor introduced legislation to compensate the Montauks.
 The bill excluded James Waters and the other members of the Montauk diaspora.
 The bill would have created a three-person committee—composed of two assembly members and one state senator—to determine whether the land claim had been meritorious.
 The bill never reached the floor.

 Montaukett burial grounds

-In 1983, Fort Hill Associates and Signal Hill Associates applied to the town of East Hampton for a permit to build homes on North Neck hill, above the Montauk's ancestral burial ground.
+In 1983, Fort Hill Associates and Signal Hill Associates applied to the town of East Hampton for a permit to build homes on North Neck hill, above the Montauks’ ancestral burial ground.
 As quoted in the New York Times, the East Hampton town supervisor said, "Who cares about a bunch of dead Indians?"
 The Montauketts won a temporary injunction in court that July.
 That November, the town board voted to purchase the 30 acre for $1.4 million and preserve the burial ground.

 In 1989, developers announced plans touching on a different Montaukett burial ground in North Neck.
 After protests, the town government agreed to preserve the site in 1991.